Churchill, Somerset: Toponymy

 The origin of the name Churchill is uncertain.
 The word "cruc" meaning hillock or peak, survives from Anglo-Saxon as "crook" (Crook Peak), "creech" (Evercreech), "critch" (Critchell Farm near Frome).
-Consequently, one suggestion is that Churchill derived its name from the hillock which is now known as Windmill Hill at Churchill and became Cruc-hill or Cric-hill, often spelt Chirchulle and later distorted to the more familiar Churchill.
-Attempts to explain its name by reference to the Norman, Roger de Courcelle, the holder of many Manors in Somerset, have been inconclusive.
+Consequently, one suggestion is that Churchill derived its name from the hillock which is now known as Windmill Hill at Churchill and became Cruc-hill or Cric-hill, often spelt Chirchulle, and later distorted to the more familiar Churchill.
+Attempts to explain its name by reference to the Norman, Roger de Courcelles, the holder of many manors in Somerset, have been inconclusive.
 Its origin may be nothing more than the proximity of an earlier chapel or church to Windmill Hill.

 Pre-history

 The village is settled around the junction of the A38 and A368 and is overlooked by Dolebury Warren, a biological SSSI.
-Finds from the site demonstrate an extensive period of occupation, and include Paleolithic flintwork, Bronze Age pottery, a bronze spearhead and Roman coins and pottery.
+Finds from the site demonstrate an extensive period of occupation, and include Palaeolithic flintwork, Bronze Age pottery, a bronze spearhead and Roman coins and pottery.
 In addition to the remains of double ramparts of an Iron Age hillfort still being visible there is also evidence of a medieval warren.
-At Dinghurst south of the village is the site of an Iron Age univallate hillfort and Roman fort.
+At Dinghurst, also known as Churchill Batch, is the site of another Iron Age univallate hillfort and Roman fort.
+The settlement of Dinghurst is located in the south-westerly quarter of the present-day Churchill village.
+It became part of Churchill parish in 1935.

 There is also some archaeological evidence to support Windmill Hill being used in Iron Age and Roman times as a hillfort and look-out point respectively.
 A prominent feature in the parish, Windmill Hill divides Churchill from Lower Langford, and gained its name from a windmill recorded in Churchill Manor in 1652.
 There is thought to have been a windmill there as early as the 13th or 14th century when they were first introduced to the region.